ArnoldV/Our.Umbraco.GMaps/readme.txt

 - Zoomlevel is saved on the proprety to use the same zoomlevel on your website
 - Centerpoint is saved on the proprety to use the same centerpoint on your website different than the marker.
 - MapType is saved on the proprety to use the same maptype on your website
-- User your SnazzyMaps API key to set mapstyles
+- Use your SnazzyMaps API key to set mapstyles

 # Enable Google Maps API